 An accurate description of age-related changes in the brain is needed to better understand the neurobiological foundation of cognitive changes in healthy aging.
-While cross-sectional magnetic resonance imaging (MRI) studies have demonstrated consistent age-effects (Raz et al., 2004; Salat et al., 2004; Allen et al., 2005; Walhovd et al., 2005; Raz and Rodrigue, 2006; Fjell et al., 2009a,b; Westlye et al., 2009), longitudinal MR studies have
+While cross-sectional magnetic resonance imaging (MRI) studies have demonstrated consistent age-effects (Allen et al., 2005; Fjell et al., 2009-a, b; Raz et al., 2004; Raz and Rodrigue, 2006; Salat et al., 2004; Walhovd et al., 2005; Westlye et al., 2009), longitudinal MR studies have often been limited by relatively small numbers of participants and use of either global measures (e.g. whole-brain volume) or only a restricted set of regions of interest (ROIs).
+Further, while atrophy has been demonstrated in mild cognitive impairment over a year or less (Schuff et al.,